Cheers! Coca-Cola launches first boozy drink in Japan

 He declined to reveal the exact spirit in the drink, as the recipe is a closely guarded secret.

-They range in strength from between three and nine percent and are particularly popular with young drinkers, especially women.
+They range in strength from between 3 and 9 per cent and are particularly popular with young drinkers, especially women.

 Coca-Cola is wading into an already competitive market, where major Japanese companies such as Suntory, Kirin and Asahi dominate the shelves.